-- Interest Rate Risk: - The Internal Model incorporates several shocks, including non-parallel ones, to the curve instead of only two parallel shocks used in the Standard Formula - When interest rates are at low levels, the Internal Model uses absolute shocks, while the Standard Formula uses relative shocks - In the Internal Model, first, the shock is applied to the interest rates and then the resulting rates are extrapolated to the Ultimate Forward rate.
-In the Standard Model the interest rates are first extrapolated to the Ultimate Forward rate and afterwards the shock is applied. - Equity Risk: - Level of shocks differs mainly because it is calibrated to the equity portfolio of NN Leven - Credit Spread: - Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the bonds issued by countries which are EU members - Real Estate Risk: - Shock applied in the Standard Formula is calibrated to historical prices observed in the UK property market, while the shock in the Internal Model is calibrated to actual exposures of NN Leven - Counterparty Default Risk: - Counterparty Default Risk module in the Standard Formula includes shocks applied to mortgage exposure, which are included under the Credit Spread module in the Internal Model - Diversification within the Market Risk module: - The Internal Model assumes significant diversification between interest rate risk, on the one hand, and Credit Spread and Equity risks, on the other.
-Under the Standard Formula, diversification between these risks is different. - Life Risk: - Under the Internal Model, longevity risk (i.e. future longevity trend) is based on a multiyear model, whereas under the Standard Formula the longevity risk is estimated by permanently decreasing all mortality rates by the same fixed percentage.
+- Interest Rate Risk: - The Internal Model incorporates several shocks, including non-parallel ones, to the curve instead of only two parallel shocks used in the Standard Formula - When interest rates are at low levels, the Internal Model uses absolute shocks, while the Standard Formula uses relative shocks - The Internal Model allows for negative interest rates, whereas the Standard Formula does not - In the Internal Model, first, the shock is applied to the interest rates and then the resulting rates are extrapolated to the Ultimate Forward rate.
+In the Standard Model the interest rates are first extrapolated to the Ultimate Forward rate and afterwards the shock is applied - In the Internal Model NN Leven convergence to the UFR after shock and thereby follow the dynamics of the balance sheet, whereas in the Standard Formula there is no convergence to the UFR after shock - Equity Risk: - Level of shocks differs mainly because it is calibrated to the equity portfolio of NN Leven - Credit Spread Risk: - Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the bonds issued by countries which are EU members - In the Internal Model mortgages and loans are treated under Credit Spread Risk, whereas in the Standard Formula these are shocked as part of Counterparty Default Risk - Real Estate Risk: - Shock applied in the Standard Formula is calibrated to historical prices observed in the UK property market, while the shock in the Internal Model is calibrated to actual exposures of NN Leven - Counterparty Default Risk: - Counterparty Default Risk module in the Standard Formula includes shocks applied to mortgage exposure, which are included under the Credit Spread module in the Internal Model - Life Risk: - Under the Internal Model, longevity risk (trend uncertainty) is better tailored to the specific portfolio characteristics, whereas under the Standard Formula the longevity risk is estimated by permanently decreasing all mortality rates by the same fixed percentage.

 Capital requirements for operational risk are calculated in NN Leven based on the Standard Formula, and added to the combined BSCR.
 Next, loss absorption effects from technical provisions and taxes are included.